 - whether the payor's career benefitted from the recipient's contributions

 - any prior agreements or course of conduct regarding support

 - other circumstances of the relationship and the specific situation of the parties.

 This is not a comprehensive list.
 Spousal support can be highly contentious and is, obviously, very fact specific.
 Our spousal support lawyers can help you bring or respond to a spousal support claim that is propertly supported by facts and law.

 Note that child support has priority over spousal support.
 In calculating spousal support under the Spousal Support Advisory Guidelines, child support is first deducted from the income otherwise available to pay spousal support.
 As a result, in many cases where high child support payments are due, no spousal support is payable, even though the payor spouse may have a much higher income.
 This will be the result where there is insufficient income to pay spousal support after Alberta child support is accounted for.

 The Spousal Support Advisory Guidelines are, as the name suggests, advisory guidelines only.
 They are not binding on the courts.
 That means a judge may decide to depart from the guidelines and order support in a higher or lower amount than indicated by the guidelines.

 That said, Alberta courts tend to follow the Guidelines very closely, and depart only where there are very compelling reasons to do so.
 In many cases, the range generated by our free spousal support calculator is exactly where the parties will end up.

 An experienced spousal support lawyer can be a strong advocate in your spousal support claim or defence.
 Too many times, we have seen unrepresented litigants appear in family court without the knowledge or information required to properly present or respond to a claim.
 A good lawyer can often present your case in a manner that leads to a different result.

-Don’t gamble with your financial future.
-Schedule a free consultation today by calling us in Vancouver at 604-670-5626 or booking with us online.
+Don't gamble with your financial future.
+Schedule a free consultation today by calling us in Calgary at 403-460-1230 or booking with us online.